 - A case for Supplier Experience Management (SXM)

 What are the causes of bad data?

-What does bad quality data look like?
+What does bad quality data look like & how to recognize it?

 How can you fix your organisation’s bad data?